 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-The west coast of Ireland is only a few hours from Dublin, yet it feels like stepping back in time 40 or 50 years.
-Nowhere on the Wild Atlantic Way drive made that more abundantly clear than the tiny little fishing port of Bunbeg.
+The west coast of Ireland is only a few hours drive from Dublin, yet it feels like stepping back in time 40 or 50 years.
+Nowhere on the Wild Atlantic Way drive made that more abundantly clear than the tiny little fishing port of Bunbeg on the Irish coast.
 And it is tiny!
 The little harbor can hold no more than a half-dozen boats (mostly of the two-man variety).

 At several points, we briefly diverted from our Wild Atlantic Way itinerary and headed inland.
 One such instance was cutting inland from Bunbeg to the Glenveagh National Park.
 The forests on the hillsides were lush green and the fields had taken a deep amber color from the summer sun.
 More than anything, these inland diversions impressed on us the vast geographic diversity in Donegal.